 - Place the shrimp on a cutting board.
 Reserve a few of the whole shrimp to garnish the top of the stuffing on each flounder.
 Chop the rest of the shrimp in smaller bite-size pieces.
-Add the chopped shrimp and crabmeat to the mixture stirring to combine.
+Add the chopped shrimp to the mixture stirring to combine.
 Add only enough breadcrumbs a little at a time to reach the desired consistency of a moist stuffing.
 Set aside to cool.

 - To assemble the dish, spoon the stuffing mixture into the pocket of each flounder.
 Place a few of the shrimp on top of the stuffing.
 Season the fish with salt, freshly ground black pepper, and a light sprinkle of paprika.
 Add lemon slices to the top of the fish.
 Cover with foil and bake for 30 minutes.
 Remove the foil and bake for another 15 minutes or until the thickest part of the fish easily flakes at the touch of a fork.